albaintor/UC-Remote/README.md

 - Profile pages : sliders for lights and climate to change brightness or temperature.
 Tap on the slider to open popups and access additional settings for entities
 - Activities : full ui pages & buttons support, including short press/long press, media players with artwork, media position, titles/album/artist display, volume control
 - Activities : support for physical volume buttons to change volume of activity
+- Activities : active activities are also accessible from side menu in addition of profiles pages
 - Media players : updated in realtime (artwork, title, position...), seek video with the scrubber (if supported by media player)
+- Localization based on remote settings (only English and French configured at this state)

 Not supported yet (planned):
 - Sensor entities, shutter advanced settings, climate modes